AlestackOverglow/doubleclick-fixer/README.md

 Works in the background and blocks unwanted repeated clicks.
 Takes up minimal space and uses minimal resources (like zero), no admin rights required .

 **Note: If it doesn't work, just adjust the threshold in the settings, because different mice require different ones.**
+**When launched, the program is automatically minimized to the system tray**

 ## Features